azizka/Workshop_Biodiversity_Data_in_Ecology_and_Biogeography/README.md

 15:45 Discussion of the lecture and a short break

-16:15 Software demonstration speciesgeocodeR and Infomap Bioregions
+16:15 Software demonstration speciesgeocodeR, Infomap Bioregions and SampBias

 17:00 Hands-on software exercises with time to discuss participants’ individual data and questions